GrieferAtWork/KOSmk4/readme.md

 Certain components of KOS, its (system-)headers, libraries, or some other component found as part of its source tree, as one is presented with in whatever form of distribution you may encouter it (KOS's source tree) in, may contain few parts that are not necessarily licensed under the ZLib license (the ZLib license being the primary license under which all of the *new* (as in: specifically written for the purpose of use with KOS) code falls)

-~~One example for this would be the implementation of the libc function `qsort()`, as exported from the header `<stdlib.h>`, who's implementation has been lifted from GLibc (which is not licensed under ZLib, and as such requires derived code's direct (as in: static inclusion during linking, or automatic inline substitution during compilation, as opposed to dynamic linking at runtime) use in any derived software to also comply with its (GLibc's) license agreement)~~
+~~One example for this would be the implementation of the libc function `qsort()`, as exported from the header `<stdlib.h>`, who's implementation has been lifted from Glibc (which is not licensed under ZLib, and as such requires derived code's direct (as in: static inclusion during linking, or automatic inline substitution during compilation, as opposed to dynamic linking at runtime) use in any derived software to also comply with its (Glibc's) license agreement)~~

 For this purpose, note that the ZLib license is compatible with GPL ~~(which is the license that applies to the aformentioned `qsort()` function)~~, meaning that use of KOS in its entirety in any product requires that product to comply with the requirements of both GPL, as well as ZLib.